Skip to content

 Understanding how babies learn, grow, and connect.

-We study how early experiences shape infant learning and brain development — in real homes, with diverse families often missing from developmental science.
+We study how early experiences shape infant learning and brain development — in real homes across NYC and online, with diverse families often missing from developmental science.

 Parent holding her infant close at homeFather reading a picture book with his toddler